AudioBible/KJV/README.md

 ## SILENCE IS BETRAYAL!
 TRUTH IS HERE NOW!
 YOU CAN'T ESCAPE IT!
 TIME HAS COME!

-## DO YOURSELF, EARTH & HUMANITY A FAVOR, CHECK IT OUT!!!
+## DO HUMANITY A FAVOR, CHECK IT OUT!!!
 WAKE UP!
 BUST BACK!

 ![closed-minded-open-minded](images/closed-minded-open-minded.png)